Budapest

 In restaurants, 10% is the standard tip (check if service charge is already included).
 For taxis, round up the fare or add 10%.
 Tour guides typically receive 10-15% for private tours.

 No, Budapest offers excellent value for dining.
-Budget meals cost $5-10, mid-range restaurant meals $10-20 per person, and even fine dining is affordable at $30-60 per person.
-Street food and “daily menu” lunch specials provide the best value.
+Budget meals cost $10-$15, and mid-range restaurant meals $20-$35 per person.

 How much does public transportation cost in Budapest?